-A special student is defined as one who is enrolled in curriculum credit courses but who is not working toward a degree or diploma.
-Special students will be allowed to register for courses upon providing official college transcripts showing prerequisite courses are met.
+A special credit student is defined as one who is enrolled in curriculum credit courses but who is not working toward a degree or diploma.
+Special credit students will be allowed to register for courses upon providing official college transcripts showing prerequisite courses are met.
 For admission, special students need only to complete the application.

-Special students, however, will be asked to submit proof of high school graduation and meet placement criteria if they desire to be reclassified as regular students.
+Special credit students, however, will be asked to submit proof of high school graduation and meet placement criteria if they desire to be reclassified as regular students.
 Special students pay the same tuition and fees as regular students.

 A transfer student is a student entering Western Piedmont Community College who has earned credit at another institution and wishes to apply those credits toward a WPCC degree or diploma.
 In addition to submitting all other application materials, transfer students must have official transcripts sent to Western Piedmont by the institution which originally granted the credit.
 To be considered for credit, courses must have been taken at a regionally accredited institution.
 Transfer students must meet the admission requirements of a beginning student; however, students who hold an Associate Degree or higher may be exempt from WPCC placement testing.
-Students who have successfully completed ENG 111 with a grade of “C” or better may be exempt from the reading and writing sections of the placement test.
+Students who have successfully completed ENG 111, or it’s equivalent, with a grade of “C” or better may be exempt from the reading and writing sections of the placement test.
 Exemption from the numerical, elementary algebra, or intermediate algebra sections of the placement test is dependent on the major students are pursuing.

-Questions regarding exemptions for the placement test should be directed to the Director of Enrollment Management.
+Questions regarding exemptions for the placement test should be directed to the Coordinator of Testing.
 Transfer credit may be allowed for courses in which students have made a grade of “C” or better.
 Transfer credit may be allowed for courses in which students have made a grade of “D” if approved by petition.
 Transfer credit will not be allowed for courses in which students have received a grade for credit by examination.
 Credits from colleges operating on the quarter system are recalculated on a semester-hour basis.
 A grade point average for graduation, honors, and continuing enrollment is computed only for courses taken at Western Piedmont Community College.